pactflow/docs.pactflow.io/website/docs/docs/user-interface/dashboard.md

 &nbsp;

 ### Matrix Filters
-Filter your pacts and verifications of selected integration with consumer and provider's version, branch, environment and tag.
+Filter the consumer versions and provider versions of the selected integration by version number, branch, environment or tag.

-Note: You might not see environment filters, please requires environment read/managment permission and tanent environments.
-Otherwise, you are unable to choose and filter pacts and verifications including environments.
+Note: The environment filter option will only be shown to users with the environment read or manage permission.